The History of Little Cottonwood Canyon

 In the summer of 2001, just months before Utah would play host the 2002 Olympic Winter Games, Mineral Basin received its second high-speed chairlift with the installation of Baldy Express.
 Not only did this expand the skiable terrain in Mineral Basin but it provided a connection with Alta and allowed the two resorts to offer one lift ticket to ski a whopping 4,700 acres of powder-filled terrain.
 SKIING Magazine has ranked Alta and Snowbird the No. 1 resort in the United States multiple times since the two joined at Sugarloaf Pass, and Outside Magazine named Alta and Snowbird the No. 1 ski resort in North America in 2008.

-The Peruvian Express Chairlift and Tunnel opened in December of 2005, allowing easier access to Mineral Basin through a 600-foot, one-of-a-kind original (the only ski tunnel in North America).
+The Peruvian Express Chairlift and Tunnel opened in 2006, allowing easier access to Mineral Basin through a 600-foot, one-of-a-kind original (the only ski tunnel in North America).
 In the summer of 2012 Snowbird replaced the Little Cloud two-seater with a high-speed detachable quad chairlift and plans to replace the Gad 2 chairlift in the summer of 2013 with another Doppelmayr high-speed quad.
 Other additions to Snowbird’s offerings have included the Creekside Day Lodge, nine summer activities including the Alpine Slide, Ropes Course, Mountain Flyer, Bungee Trampoline, Climbing Wall, Kids Inflatables, Air Jumper and summertime rides on the Peruvian Express chairlift.

 Off-mountain improvements at Snowbird have included a full renovation of The Cliff Lodge including the hotel rooms, The Cliff Spa, award-winning Aerie Restaurant and meeting space.